Hate Crime Network

 All nominations should be submitted to Jon Garland (firstname.lastname@example.org), co-ordinator of the article prize for the BSC Hate Crime Network.
 Nominations should include a 250-word supporting statement explaining how the applicant meets the eligibility criteria and a PDF of the journal article.
 These nominations must be received by 5pm on Friday April 5, 2019.

 The article will be judged by a panel of reviewers and the prize – £100 worth of Palgrave books – will be awarded at the BSC Conference, 2-5 July 2019, University of Lincoln.
 We look forward to receiving your submissions.

 Membership is open to anyone with an interest in the field of hate crime.

 You can follow us on twitter @BscHcn

-We also have a mailing list which provides information on upcoming events and facilitates discussion amongst network members.
-To join this mailing list please email:
+We have a JISCmail list which provides information about forthcoming events, news, and facilitates discussion among network members.
+You can subscribe to this here: